MehdiAbbanaBennani/mehdi-research/content/authors/admin/_index.md

 - Visitors
 ---

-Mehdi Abbana Bennani is a Machine Learning Engineer at Aqemia.
+I work currently as a Machine Learning Engineer at Aqemia.
-He is currently working on challenges related to applying Machine Learning for Drug Discovery, developping and applying techniques related to Active
+I focus on challenges related to applying Machine Learning for Drug Discovery, developping and applying techniques related to Active
  Learning, Reinforcement Learning, Small Data Supervised Learning, NLP ...